Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 # Introduction to data structures in geopandas

-Now that you have seen how to create and represent geometric objects in Python using shapely, we will continue on learning various GIS techniques using a library called **geopandas** [^geopandas].
-Geopandas is a library designed to make working with geospatial data in Python easier.
-It extends the data types used by pandas (which we covered in Part I) to allow geospatial operations and the handling of coordinate reference systems.
-Essentially, it provides a high-level interface for vector data (like points, lines, and polygons) that integrates with the existing pandas data analysis framework, as well as the extensive Python GIS ecosystem (see Figure 5.1 in Chapter 5).
-Geopandas is one of the core libraries for GIS in Python and it is widely used in different sectors (academia, industry, etc.) for geographic data analysis.
-In the next sections, we will introduce the basic data structures that are used to work with geographic data using geopandas, namely `GeoSeries` and `GeoDataFrame`.
+Now that you have seen how to create and represent geometric objects in Python using `shapely`, we will continue on learning various GIS techniques using a library called `geopandas` [^geopandas]. `geopandas` is a library designed to make working with geospatial data in Python easier.
+It extends the data types used by `pandas` (which we covered in Part I) to allow geospatial operations and the handling of coordinate reference systems.
+Essentially, it provides a high-level interface for vector data (like points, lines, and polygons) that integrates with the existing `pandas` data analysis framework, as well as the extensive Python GIS ecosystem (see Figure 5.1 in Chapter 5). `geopandas` is one of the core libraries for GIS in Python and it is widely used in different sectors (academia, industry, etc.) for geographic data analysis.
+In the next sections, we will introduce the basic data structures that are used to work with geographic data using `geopandas`, namely {term}`GeoSeries` and {term}`GeoDataFrame`.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## What is a GeoDataFrame?

-The main data structures in geopandas are `GeoSeries` and `GeoDataFrame`.
-Essentially, they extend the capabilities of `Series` and `DataFrames` from pandas.
-This means that we can use many familiar methods from pandas also when working with geopandas and geograpchic data.
-A `GeoDataFrame` is basically like a `pandas.DataFrame` that contains a dedicated column for storing geometries (see Figure 6.10).
+The main data structures in `geopandas` are `GeoSeries` and `GeoDataFrame`.
+Essentially, they extend the capabilities of the `Series` and `DataFrame` data structures of `pandas`.
+This means that we can use many familiar methods from `pandas` also when working with `geopandas` and geograpchic data.
+A `GeoDataFrame` is basically like a `pandas.DataFrame` that contains at least one dedicated column for storing geometries (see Figure 6.10).
 The geometry column is a `GeoSeries` which contains the geometries as shapely objects (points, lines, polygons, multipolygons etc.).
-As we learned in the previous section, shapely provides many useful attributes and methods to work with geometries.
+As we learned in the previous section, `shapely` provides many useful attributes and methods to work with geometries.
 Luckily, these same functionalities can be directly applied to `GeoSeries` making it convenient to work with data layers that may contain thousands or even millions of geographic features.
-In this section, you will learn various useful techniques and tools bundled in geopandas that help you to work with geographic data in vector format.
+In this section, you will learn various useful techniques and tools bundled in `geopandas` that help you to work with geographic data in vector format.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->